jeremyrdavis/j4k-workshop/WORKSHOP-LOCAL-01-GETTING_STARTED.md

-# Event Driven Architecture with Quarkus, Kafka, and Kubernetets (Local Development)
+# Event Driven Architecture with Quarkus, Kafka, and Kubernetets Step 1 - Getting Started with Quarkus

 In this workshop you will build a microservice to integrate the existing Quarkus Coffeeshop application with the FavFood Delivery Service

 ## Table of Contents

-1. Pre-requisites
 1. Workshop Overview (what you're going to build)
 1. Getting Started with Quarkus
 	1. Creating a project at https://code.quarkus.io